 You’ve heard of fake news.
 You may not have heard of fake data visualizations.
+Even educated professionals tend to consider charts, graphs and other types of data visualizations as an extension of statistics – hard numbers that cannot be fudged.
+But charts can lie.
 How charts and graphs display information can mislead viewers, either intentionally or unintentionally.
 The display formats can skew data and, as a result, support a particular point of view or agenda.

 How to Spot Bogus Data Visualizations